 Most warranties cover specific manufacturing defects that can cause issues like cracking, peeling, blistering, or abnormal fading.
 These are problems that originate at the factory, not in your backyard.
 However, it’s just as important to understand what isn’t covered.
 Warranties typically exclude damage from external forces.
 This includes things like severe weather events, a stray baseball from the neighbor’s yard, accidental impact from a lawnmower, or misuse.
 It also won’t cover issues arising from improper installation, which is a key reason why having your vinyl fence professionally installed is so important.
 A professional installation ensures your fence is set up correctly from day one, protecting your investment and keeping your warranty intact.
 Always read the terms carefully to know the difference between a product defect and damage that falls outside the scope of coverage.

-Why Your Fence Warranty Matters
+The Real Reason Your Fence Warranty Matters

 So, why should you pay close attention to the warranty details?
 Because it’s a direct reflection of the manufacturer’s confidence in their product.
 A strong warranty gives you peace of mind, knowing you’re protected if a defect appears down the road.
 It’s your safety net for the investment you’ve made in your property.